-Avoiding frozen pipes
+Avoid frozen pipes

 The pipes most likely to be impacted are in higher places, such as an attic, or those nearest outside walls.

 You can bleed the radiators with a key that you twist at one end of the heater.
-You will notice first that air will come out and then water.
+You will notice first that air will come out and then water (remember to have some towels or a bowl to hand to catch the mess).
 Once water is flowing out of the radiator, you know your radiator is clear.